 Energizing both the conveyor outputs together will cause the motors to smoke and turn black.
 When this happens, a reset for the MS needs to be done.

 Watch the testing of the simple conveyor video below.
-This will include manually running the pallet off of the end of the conveyor, moving the pallet, and burning the motors.
+This will include manually running the pallet off the conveyor’s end, moving the pallet, and burning the motors.
 The reset will also be demonstrated.

 EasyPLC – Quick Start